-With the UK’s exit from the EU now officially water under the bridge (although not without its ongoing fair share of unpredictable undercurrents), there is an urgent need for businesses who trade with both EU and non-EU countries, or are planning to do so, to understand what the future holds.
+With the UK’s exit from the EU now officially water under the bridge (although not without its ongoing fair share of unpredictable undercurrents), there is an urgent need for businesses who trade with both EU and non-EU countries, or are planning to do so, to understand what the future holds international.

 As it stands, the economic barometer shows – much like the erratic summer weather we have so far endured – a somewhat undecided outlook.
 On the one hand, UK GDP growth slowed at the last count, as service sector output eased.
 Inflation continues to rise, and the IMF predicts an uneven global recovery.

 Yet on the other, job vacancies have risen back above pre-COVID levels, and the Eurozone is exiting recession, which is raising hopes of strengthened export and international trade.

 Where, then, do we go next?
 Rain or shine, what initiatives are under way to support UK businesses who want to trade with the rest of the world, and where can you find help and advice?

 Tools to fuel the export drive